JBlohm/Getting_and_Cleaning_Data_Course_Project/README.md

-##Getting an Cleaning Data Course Project
+##Getting and Cleaning Data Course Project

 This repository contains the script which required to build a tidy data set out of the raw data provided via this link: